From little acorns, mighty oaks grow

 Most concerns can be sorted out quickly by speaking with your child’s class teacher.
 It is usually best to discuss the problem face to face.
 You may need an appointment to do this, and can make one by ringing or calling into the school office.
 You can take a friend or relation to the appointment with you if you would like to.

 All staff will make every effort to resolve your problem informally.
 They will make sure that they understand what you feel went wrong, and they will explain their own actions to you.
 They will ask what you would like the school to do to put things right.
 Of course, this does not mean that in every case they will come round to your point of view but it will help both you and the school to understand both sides of the question.
 It may also help to prevent a similar problem arising again.

 What to do next

-If you are dissatisfied with the initial response, or if you do not want to discuss the matter informally, you can make a complaint to the Headteacher.
+If you are dissatisfied with the initial response, or if you do not want to discuss the matter informally, you can make a complaint via our complaints co-ordinator, Mrs Emmerson, our School Business Manager, based in Oaks.
 This will need to be in writing.
-Contact the school office if you would like some help putting your complaint in writing.
+A member of office staff can print off our complaints policy for you.

 You will be offered a meeting to discuss the problem.
 You may bring a friend or someone else for support.
 The Headteacher will conduct a full investigation of the complaint and may interview any members of staff or pupils involved.
 You will receive a written response to your complaint.